-Continued long-term, Nnegligible, adverse impacts on air quality and climate change from emissions during ongoing low-altitude aviation training over Tract A-3 would occur from continued emissions.
-New short-term, negligible, adverse impacts on air quality and climate change from conducting lease compliance actions and any cleanup and restoration activities on land not retained (Tract A-3) could occur due to criteria pollutant and GHG emissions.
+Continued long-term, negligible, adverse impacts on air quality and climate change from emissions during ongoing low-altitude aviation training over Tract A-3 would occur.
+New short-term, negligible, adverse impacts from conducting lease compliance actions and any cleanup and restoration activities on land not retained (Tract A-3) could occur due to criteria pollutant and GHG emissions.

-Level of Significance: Alternative 2 would result in less than significant impacts for lease or fee simple title ander land not retained based on the significance criteria in Section 3.7.4.
+Level of Significance: Alternative 2 would result in less than significant impacts for lease or fee simple title and land not retained based on the significance criteria in Section 3.7.4.